rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M11_Configuring_Pipelines_as_Code_with_YAML.md

 1. On the **Success** pane, click **Close**.

+1. In a new tab of Edge browser navigate to https://vstsagentpackage.azureedge.net/agent/2.182.1/vsts-agent-win-x64-2.182.1.zip and download the agent zip file to downloads folder.

 1. In the Lab VM Start Windows PowerShell as administrator and in the **Administrator: Windows PowerShell** console run the following lines to create the **C:\\agent** directory and extract the content of the downloaded archive into it.

     ```powershell